Leave, out of office and sickness

 Restricting user access to leave setups

-However, it's possible to further restrict Leave Setup access to one or more User Groups so that only users who are user group members can access the Leave Setup section.
-To configure this, head into the Calendar module's settings via the cogwheel icon in the top-right corner of the module.
+However, it's possible to restrict Leave Setup access to one or more User Groups so that only users who are user group members can access the Leave Setup section.
+To configure this, go to the Calendar module's settings via the cogwheel icon in the top-right corner of the module.

 On the Leave Access pop-up, select the User Groups to whom the Leave Setup section is Visible.
 If you are a Line Manager or need Leave Setup access, make sure that your user account is a member of one of the selected User Group restrictions - otherwise, you won't be able to access the Leave Setup section.
 See the related support article for further information on Restricting visibility and access with User Groups.